Diabetes During Pregnancy: Risks to the Baby

 Your baby may need oxygen or a breathing machine to breathe better.

-Your child may need extra care if he or she has birth defects or injuries.
+Your child may need extra care if they have birth defects or injuries.
 Your child may need to see a specialist.
-This depends on his or her condition.
+This depends on their condition.

 Can gestational diabetes be prevented?

 Caring for your diabetes well can lower your baby’s risks.
-Eating a nutritious diet, testing your blood sugar, and taking insulin can help you care for your condition.
+Eating a healthy diet, testing your blood sugar, and taking insulin can help you care for your condition.

-After birth, your child’s healthcare provider should also regularly check him or her for diabetes.
-An early diagnosis and treatment can lower his or her risk for problems.
+After birth, your child’s healthcare provider should also regularly check the baby for diabetes.
+An early diagnosis and treatment can lower their risk for problems.